 What are the Denver airport gargoyles?

-Two statues by Terry Allen, titled "Notre Denver," sitting atop suitcases in baggage claim.
+Two bronze gargoyle statues by Santa Fe artist Terry Allen titled "Notre Denver," atop oversized suitcases in baggage claim.
 Installed 1994.
-Officially playful guardians; within the conspiracy reading, connected to the broader occult-symbolism claim.
+Officially playful guardians.
+Additional gargoyle statues added during the 2018-2024 Great Hall Renovation as part of the airport's conspiracy marketing campaign.